 If you have applied a cumulative patch set and do not see the updated date, you might be using a patch that was either from before the dates were updated, or it was accidently missing the component to update the date.
 To confirm the patch date in these cases, navigate to the product installation folder, sort by modified date and look at the date of the "Patchlog" text file that should appear as the most recently modified file.

 A list of the known issues and their fixes is included in a patch log text file.
 Currently, after patching, this can be found in the product’s installation folder, "C:\Program Files (x86)\Bentley\<product name>" on a 64-bit computer and "C:\Program Files\Bentley\<product name>" on a 32-bit computer.
-The file is a text file named similar with this convention: "<product name>_PathLog.txt" (e.g. WaterGEMS_PatchLog.txt).
+The file is a text file named "PatchLog.txt".

 Yes - all known issues resolved in a particular cumulative patch set will be carried over to the next major product release.
 For example the fixes in a patch set for version 10.00.00.55 are included in the base release of 10.01.00.72.
 When a new version is available, you can safely upgrade without fear of losing a fix from a patch in a previous version.

 If you encounter the following error or anything similar, please ensure that all instances are the OpenFlows product are closed (including platforms: AutoCAD MicroStation and ArcMap) and try right clicking on the patch and choose "run as administrator".
 You may also want to try re-downloading the patch in case the download was not complete.
+Further, ensure that the product and version that you have installed matches that label of the patch that you are trying to run.
 If that does not help, try rebooting your computer.
 If the problem still occurs, try temporarily disabling your antivirus or anti-malware in case it is interfering.